aiira-co/spatial/README.md

 - lcobucci/jwt for Auth

 ## Server Requirements
 The Spatial framework has a few system requirements.
-All of these requirements are satisfied by the Spatial Homestead Docker, so it's highly recommended that you use Homestead as your local Spatial development environment.
+All of these requirements are satisfied by the Spatial docker-compose.yml and Dockerfile, so it's highly recommended that you use Docker as your local Spatial development environment.

-However, if you are not using Homestead, you will need to make sure your server meets the following requirements:
+However, if you are not using Docker, you will need to make sure your server meets the following requirements:

 - PHP >= 8.0
+- Openswoole as Server
 - BCMath PHP Extension
 - Ctype PHP Extension
 - Fileinfo PHP extension